MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-view-and-print-reports.md

 ---
     title: How to View and Print Reports | Microsoft Docs
-    description: In Finance and Operations, Business edition, there are many predefined reports that you can find in different ways:
+    description: In Business Central, there are many predefined reports that you can find in different ways:
     services: project-madeira
     documentationcenter: ''
     author: SorenGP